w3c/wai-curricula/content/designer/navigation.md

 Show examples of different types of menus, such as navigational, fly-out, and application menus.
 Explain the different scenarios where each of them can be used.
 For references on the different types of menus and their uses, see the WAI website tutorials [Menus](https://www.w3.org/WAI/tutorials/menus/).

-Explain styling conventions for menus, such as location, appropriate size and ability for menus and menu items to resize depending on different user configurations.
+Explain styling conventions for menus, such as location, appropriate size, and ability for menus and menu items to resize depending on different user configurations.
 For references on how to apply accessible menu styles, see the WAI website tutorial, [Menu Styling](https://www.w3.org/WAI/tutorials/menus/styling/).

 #### Learning Outcomes for Topic

 Students should be able to:

 * identify and describe uses of different types of menus, for example to navigate across web pages, to select categories from a crowded web page, and to navigate across applications
-* provide visual cues for menus to distinguish them from other components, and consistent styling for menu identification across a set of web pages
+* provide visual cues to distinguish menus from other components, and provide consistent styling for menu identification across a set of web pages
 * define mouse, keyboard, and tactile interactions within menus
 * design user interfaces that support appropriate sizing of menus and menu items to fit all text in different viewports and screen configurations
 * design user interfaces that communicate the state of menu items using distinguishable and consistent styles